The64thGamer/cheeseepedia/content/wiki/celebration-station.md

 #### May

-- WestStarr Development Corporation, a firm based in Bettendorf, Iowa, developed a restaurant arcade concept to chase the success of {{< wiki-link "Pizza Time Theatre" >}} and {{< wiki-link "ShowBiz Pizza Place" >}}. *Celebration Station*, WestStarr's foray into the family entertainment center industry, first opened in Rockford, Illinois on May 24, 1982. <sup>(1)</sup> A trademark was filed just five days later on May 29, 1982. <sup>(2)</sup>
+- WestStarr Development Corporation, a firm based in Bettendorf, Iowa, developed a restaurant arcade concept to chase the success of {{< wiki-link "Pizza Time Theatre" >}} and {{< wiki-link "ShowBiz Pizza Place" >}}. *Celebration Station*, WestStarr's foray into the family entertainment center industry, first opened in Rockford, Illinois on May 24, 1982. {{< cite 1 >}} A trademark was filed just five days later on May 29, 1982. {{< cite 2 >}}

 #### September

 - On September 17, 1982, the second Celebration Station opened in Merrillville, Indiana, on the site of a "Second Hand Rosa's" pizzeria.
 The location, two stories tall, was built around the existing "Rosa's" layout and owned by Dean White of Whiteco Industries.
-White eventually acquired the Celebration Station chain from WestStarr, becoming a division of Whiteco afterwards. <sup>(3)</sup>
+White eventually acquired the Celebration Station chain from WestStarr, becoming a division of Whiteco afterwards. {{< cite 3 >}}

 ### 1984